kilnfi/minitel/README.md

 - **Consistent Interface**: All protocols use the same UI and interaction patterns
 - **Type Safety**: Full TypeScript support with generics
-- **Rapid Development**: New protocols can be added in minutes, not hours
+- **Rapid Development**: New protocols can be added in minutes,not hours
 - **Maintainable**: Shared UI logic reduces bugs and duplication
 - **Extensible**: Easy to add protocol-specific features while maintaining consistency